Morningstar88/FutureIndustries/README.md

 https://images.pexels.com/photos/30059400/pexels-photo-30059400/free-photo-of-elegant-cocktail-with-neon-lights-background.jpeg?auto=compress&cs=tinysrgb&w=600

-I made sure to cover a spectrum of industries
+I made sure to cover a spectrum of potential businesses.
+Remember, these are noy pie-in-the-sky ideas. they are real industries, that exist now, and people are making real cash.

+All of these industries make the world simpler, cleaner and more beautiful.

+We should be building villages like in Lord of The Rings or Avatar.

 # New Concepts in Industries